All Products

 • If you want to perform real-time analysis with high queries per second (QPS) and low response time (RT), select Interactive.

 An interactive resource group uses resident computing resources to execute queries in massively parallel processing (MPP) mode.
-The query response is fast, within milliseconds.
+In this mode, query requests are responded within milliseconds.

 • If you want to perform batch processing with high throughput, select Job.

 A job resource group pulls up temporary computing resources to execute queries in bulk synchronous parallel (BSP) mode.
-The query response is slow, within seconds or minutes.
+In this mode, query requests are responded within seconds or minutes.
 The amount of temporary computing resources that can be pulled up varies based on the size of the job that you run, ranging from 0 ACUs to the maximum resource amount of the job resource group.

 Important